SurajJadhav7/Infosys-Training/README.md

 # Infosys-Training

-All Assignments of Generic Training are included.
+Assignments of Generic Training(only) are included.
+DO NOT directly jump over to solution. try as much as you can first and then see the solutions.